cdalldorf/crispy-chainsaw/x_team_style_guide.md

 ## Commenting style for public and private members of a class or interface:

 <brief statement of your team's commenting style>
+Method and class headers and inline comments for complex blocks of code
 ### Examples

 * classes